YuriGor/deepdash/docs/index.md

 _.eachDeep( obj, iteratee=_.identity, options={
     checkCircular: false,
     pathFormat: 'string',
-    tree:{
-      rootIsChildren: true,
-      children: 'children'
+    tree: false,// true → { rootIsChildren: true, children: 'children' }
-    }
   }) => object
 ```

 * `obj` - The object/array to iterate over.
 * `iteratee` (_.identity) - The function invoked per iteration.
 Should return `false` explicitly to skip children of current node.
 * `options`
+    - `callbackAfterIterate` (false) - invoke `iteratee` twice, before and after iteration over children.
+On second run `context` iteratee's argument will have `afterIterate` flag set to the `true`.
+By default, `iteratee` invoked before it's children only.
     - `checkCircular` (false) - Check each value to not be one of the parents, to avoid circular references.
     - `pathFormat` ('string') - specifies `'string'` or `'array'` format of paths passed to the iteratee.
     - `tree` (false) - treat the `obj` as a "tree" of nodes with `children` collections.
 Can be boolean or object.
+        - `children` ('children') - children collection's field name, path, path's regex or array of any of this.
 Only elements of such collections will be passed into iteratee.
-        - `children` ('children') - children collection's field name, path, path's regex or array of any of this.
         - `rootIsChildren` (true) - treat `obj` as top-level children collection, so its elements will be passed into iteratee without parent path check (so you don't need to specify empty path as `tree.children` option)
 * `returns` - source object